 Integrating health, safety and environment into everything we do.

-Upholding the safety and wellbeing of risk and protect business continuity our customers, employees and contract staff remains among the top two most material issues for our stakeholders (alongside climate change) and is key to how we manage and our reputation.
+our customers, employees and contract staff remains among the top two most material issues for our stakeholders (alongside climate change) and is key to how we manage ensuring considerate and responsible conduct in our operations.